mohsinulhaq/react-popper-tooltip/README.md

 If `true`, the tooltip will stick to the cursor position.
 We recommended using this option with hover trigger and no arrow element.

+- `mutationObserverOptions: MutationObserverInit | null`, defaults
+  to `{ attributes: true, childList: true, subtree: true }`

+Options to MutationObserver, used internally for updating tooltip position based on its DOM changes.
+When the tooltip is visible and its content changes, it automatically repositions itself.
+Internally we use [MutationObserver ](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to track tooltip's content changes.
+In some cases you may need to change which parameters to observe or opt-out of tracking the changes at all.

 - `offset: [number, number]`, defaults to `[0, 6]`